ckaestne/seai/lectures/04_challenges/challenges.md

 <!-- .element: class="fragment" -->
   * In turn, affects input back to the system
   * Over time, may lead to undesirable (and difficult to reverse) outcome
-  * In AI, esp. true if initial model is biased
+  * Higher risks if initial data set & model is biased

 ![Feedback Loop](feedback-loop.png)